code-423n4/2023-08-chainlink/README.md

 - Stakers SHOULD always be able to migrate when the pool has been concluded by the contract manager and migration target is set.

+### Timelock invariants

+- The min delay for a selector cannot be lower than the global min delay.
+- Stakers should be able to unbond and unstake before major protocol changes.
+- The timelock delay for upgrade operations should be greater than the unbonding period.

 ### General

 - Can any getter function in the Staking v0.2 contracts revert?